Winter News from Toronto: Entry into the Country (How to Get to Toronto and Things to Know!)

 Proceed to the transit boarding gate

-At this point, you will be boarding a different flight than planned, so the paper ticket you received at Kansai International Airport will not be valid (so make sure you don't throw it away!).
+At this point, you will be taking a different flight than the one you originally scheduled, so the paper ticket you received at Kansai International Airport cannot be used.
+(Keep it just in case!)
+Therefore

-Therefore, you will need to show the boarding QR code on the Air Canada app or ask for it on the spot.
+, show the boarding QR code on the Air Canada app or ask at the counter.

 Relaxing on the plane